Soulmateroshan/Daily-Expense-Tracker/README.md

 ---

-📖 How the Program Works
-After running the program, you will see this menu:
+## 📖 After running the program, you will see this menu:

 ====== Expense Tracker ======
 1. Add Expense